Improving Dynamic Object Interactions in Text-to-Video Generation with AI Feedback: Experiments

-We here aim to identify what kind of algorithms and metrics can improve the text-content alignment of dynamic object movement in text-to-video models. \autoref{tab:rl_finetuning_preference_eval} provides the preference evaluation among all the combinations of algorithms and rewards, which are assessed through binary feedback by VLMs and humans.
-The results reveal that, while all the rewards could realize the improvement, RL-finetuning with AI feedback from VLMs (RWR-AIF and DPO-AIF) achieve the best alignment performance, compared to any metric-based single rewards; RWR-AIF achieves +3.8\% in AI evaluation (52.66\% $\rightarrow$ 56.41\%), and +11.8\% in human evaluation (19.38\% $\rightarrow$ 31.09\%).
-DPO-AIF achieves +3.5\% (52.66\% $\rightarrow$ 56.17\%), and +14.7\% (19.38\% $\rightarrow$ 34.06\%) as an absolute gain.
-VLMs can work as the best proxy of human evaluators to realize efficient text-content alignment (\autoref{fig:rlaif_video_0}).
+We here aim to identify what kind of algorithms and metrics can improve the perceptual quality of dynamic object interactions in text-to-video models. \autoref{tab:rl_finetuning_preference_eval} provides the evaluation among all the combinations of algorithms and rewards, where the correctness and quality of dynamic scenes are assessed through binary feedback by VLMs and humans and also the representative quantitative video evaluation from VBench~\citep{huang2023vbench}.
+The results reveal that, while all the rewards could realize the improvement, RL-finetuning with AI feedback from Gemini (RWR-AIF and DPO-AIF) achieve the best performance, compared to any metric-based single rewards; RWR-AIF achieves +3.8\% in Gemini evaluation (52.66\% $\rightarrow$ 56.41\%), +2.4\% in GPT evaluation (44.45\% $\rightarrow$ 46.80\%), and +11.8\% in human evaluation (19.38\% $\rightarrow$ 31.09\%).
+DPO-AIF achieves +3.5\%, +1.8\%, and +14.7\% as an absolute gain.
+Furthermore, AI feedback from Gemini also improves four VBench scores the best, focusing on consistency and smoothness.
+The results highlight that AI feedback could show a great generalization across the metrics and that VLMs work as a proxy of labor-intensive human raters to improve the quality of dynamic object interactions (\autoref{fig:rlaif_video_0}).

-Comparing RWR and DPO, RWR tends to achieve better alignment on the train split, while also exhibiting the \textit{over-fitting} behaviors, where the performance against the test splits degrades from the pre-trained models.
+Comparing RWR and DPO, RWR tends to achieve better performance on the train split while also exhibiting the \textit{over-fitting} behaviors, where the performance against the test splits degrades from the pre-trained models.
 On the other hand, DPO does not face over-fitting and robustly aligns the output to be preferable, ensuring the generalization.
 Because SFT faces over-fitting issues too, we guess the lack of negative gradients that push down the likelihood of bad samples might cause insufficient generalization~\citep{tajwar2024preference}.